spray/spray/docs/introduction.rst

 While a stack like this might not provide everything that a full-grown web framework can offer it could have all that's required for your particular application.
 And, because you can pick the best tool for each individual job, the resulting application stack is a lot more flexible and possibly future-proof than any single framework.
-Of course, the downside of this approach is that integrating the different components is now on your shoulders.
+Of course the downside of this approach is that integrating the different components is now on your shoulders.
 Also, there is no single point of contact for support and upgrades.

-Still, combining a client-side JavaScript framework with a *spray*-based application backend could prove itself as an interesting alternative to a "classic", server-side web framework.
+Still, combining a client-side JavaScript framework with a *spray*-based application backend could prove itself as an interesting alternative to a "classic" server-side web framework.
 We'd love to hear about your experiences in this regard...